osohq/oso/new-docs/content/any/project/changelogs/NEXT.md

   - It's now equivalent to `a(x) if x == true;`.
   - It now works if `x` is unbound.

+#### Other bugs & improvements

+- The performance of data filtering queries has been improved up to 3x with queries involving larger policies seeing the greatest speed ups.
+  We continue to work on performance of data filtering queries and Polar.
+We've added more benchmarks to our test suite to cover data filtering queries.
+However, it's helpful to have real world examples to base our performance work on.
+[Join our slack](http://join-slack.osohq.com) to share your slow policies with us!

 ### Rust

 #### Other bugs & improvements